 Note: Offenses may also be reported to the Office of the Vice President for Student Affairs (706‑542‑3564), the administrators of which have been designated campus security authorities.

-The UGA Police Department is unable to respond directly to emergency calls at the University’s campuses at Griffin, Tifton, and Gwinnett, due to geographical limitations.
-The UGA Police Department encourages faculty, staff, and students to report any immediate threats to the local law enforcement agency listed below for those areas.
+The UGA Police Department is unable to respond directly to emergency calls at the University’s campuses at Griffin, Tifton, and Gwinnett due to the distance of these campuses from the Athens campus.
+The UGA Police Department encourages faculty, staff, and students on the Griffin, Tifton, and Gwinnett campuses to report any immediate threats to the local law enforcement agency listed below for those areas.

 - The Griffin Campus — The City of Griffin Police Department at 911 for emergencies or 770‑229‑6450 for non-emergencies.